o3de/rfcs/RFC-Template.md

 - Explain any disadvantages for someone to use this feature

 ### How will this be implemented or integrated into the O3DE environment?
-- Explain how this will be integrated within codebase of O3DE and any special library or technical stack reqruiements.
+- Explain how this will be integrated within codebase of O3DE and any special library or technical stack requirements.

 ### Are there any alternatives to this feature?
 - Provide any other designs that have been considered.
 Explain what the impact might be to not doing this.